wsor4035/dev.luanti.org/content/about-this-site/_index.md

 # About This Site

 This site is created using [Hugo](https://gohugo.io/), with theme [Hugo Book](https://themes.gohugo.io/themes/hugo-book/).
-The sites source content can be found [here](https://github.com/minetest/dev.luanti.org/tree/master/content).
+The site's source content can be found [on GitHub](https://github.com/minetest/dev.luanti.org/tree/master/content).

 ## Contributing